 Niacin, a B vitamin lowers LDL cholesterol when taken in high doses.
 Niacin can also raise HDL and lower triglycerides, making this is a reasonable option for people who have exhausted all dietary options.

-But be aware, in massive doses this vitamin can cause some uncomfortable side effects.
+But be aware, even though it's "just a vitamin", in the doses required to lower cholesterol, niacin can cause some uncomfortable side effects.

 The recommended daily allowance for niacin is about 20 mg.
 The amount of niacin needed to meaningfully lower LDL cholesterol can be as high as 2000 mg per day.
 When you take niacin at these doses, you can develop flushing, itching, digestive issues, liver enzyme abnormalities and muscle side effects.
 That means you need to be monitored as closely as if you are on statin medications.